coronanet/go-coronanet/spec/events.md

 - While the event is running, the organizer can display a QR code, which participant scan to check-in to the event.
 Checking in requires an active internet connection as the authentication codes are rotated live.
 This guarantees proof-of-presence.
 - Checking in shares absolutely no information with the event organizer, only pings it to bump the attendee count.
 Information will only ever be sent to the event in case of suspected or positive infection.
 - Authorized (checked in) participants can for the duration of the event (+ the `14 day` maintenance period) request infection updates (suspect or confirmed cases at the event) and push their own status too.
-- If a participant updates their infection status to confirmed positive, confirmed negative or suspect, that is sent to the event organizer along with their profile infos to permit sanity checking suspicious reports.
+- If a participant updates their infection status to confirmed positive, confirmed negative or suspect, that is sent to the event organizer along with their name to permit sanity checking suspicious reports.
+- Infection updates from participants are only allowed to transition from `unknown` to `suspect/negative/positive`; and from `suspect` to `negative/positive`.
+Other transitions are rejected to avoid gaming the system.
 - The organizer may manually (e.g. phone call) confirm whether a status update is legitimate.
 The report and optional checkup will be merged into the event's statistics, but details will not be made available to participants.

 ![Event Example](images/events_example.png)